Individual Retirement Accounts (IRAs)

 While your money is in an IRA, you do not pay current income tax on the interest.
 This means your money can compound more quickly than in a taxable savings account.
 No matter what your retirement strategy, we offer a full range of IRA options that are FDIC insured, including savings, money market and CDs to meet your needs.

-A tax-deferred savings plan available to all individuals with earned income under age 70 ½ and their spouses if the spouse is also under the age 70 ½.
+A tax-deferred savings plan available to all individuals and their spouses with earned income.
 The deduction for contributions made to a traditional IRA depends on whether the participant and/or the participant’s spouse were covered for any part of the year by an employer retirement plan.
 When covered by a retirement plan, the deductible amount is also affected by how much income was earned and by the tax return filing status (single or joint).
-An IRA owner must begin taking required minimum distributions (RMD) from their accounts the year they turn 70½.
+An IRA owner must begin taking required minimum distributions (RMD) from their accounts the year they turn 72.